peen-wuuwuu/Hi-there-/README.md

 BEGINNERS: Don't forget your bandages (Utility Tab)!
 Pair with a combat buddy and press spacebar to dodge!

-**Version 1.2**
+**Version 1.5**

 **Maps/Mercenaries**

 -Mercenaries have now been converted to MercFollowers, who will follow the hiring player, engage in combat, then continue following when idle.
-However, in combat they will stay focused on the enemy near them even if the player is far away.
+Updated: Improved MercFollower AI to better prioritize following their player over prolonged combat

 -MercFollowers now have increased health, regen, and cost 500g to purchase instead of the normal 1000g.

--Placed MercFollowers in different sections of each map for team variety and availability
+Placed MercFollowers in different sections of each map for team variety and availability

--Replaced stock mercenary spawns with their modded counterparts
+-Added Hard Mode variants for Castello, Feitoria, and Grad (Modified objectives)

 **Balancing**